Computational intelligence: History

 In 1950, Alan Turing, one of the founding fathers of computer science, developed a test for computer intelligence known as the Turing test.
 In this test, a person can ask questions via a keyboard and a monitor without knowing whether his counterpart is a human or a computer.
 A computer is considered intelligent if the interrogator cannot distinguish the computer from a human.
 This illustrates the discussion about intelligent computers at the beginning of the computer age.

 The term Computational Intelligence was first used as the title of the journal of the same name in 1985 and later by the IEEE Neural Networks Council (NNC), which was founded 1989 by a group of researchers interested in the development of biological and artificial neural networks.
 On November 21, 2001, the NNC became the IEEE Neural Networks Society, to become the IEEE Computational Intelligence Society two years later by including new areas of interest such as fuzzy systems and evolutionary computation.

 The NNC helped organize the first IEEE World Congress on Computational Intelligence in Orlando, Florida in 1994.
 On this conference the first clear definition of Computational Intelligence was introduced by Bezdek: A system is computationally intelligent when it: deals with only numerical (low-level) data, has pattern-recognition components, does not use knowledge in the AI sense; and additionally when it (begins to) exhibit (1) computational adaptivity; (2) computational fault tolerance; (3) speed approaching human-like turnaround and (4) error rates that approximate human performance.

-Today, with machine learning and deep learning in particular utilizing a breadth of supervised, unsupervised, and reinforcement learning approaches, the CI landscape has been greatly enhanced, with novell intelligent approaches.
+Today, CI has been enhanced through machine learning and deep learning, utilizing a range of supervised, unsupervised, and reinforcement learning approaches.